On this page

-Navigating the FDA approval process for medical devices involves more than technical documentation and testing—it involves significant regulatory costs that manufacturers must plan for early.
+Navigating the FDA clearance process for medical devices involves more than technical documentation and testing-it involves significant regulatory costs that manufacturers must plan for early.

 Whether you’re submitting a 510(k), Premarket Approval (PMA), or a De Novo request, understanding the latest FDA user fees is essential to budgeting your product development and launch.